Accessible Camping in Charente-Maritime

 Choosing an accessible campsite requires special attention to certain criteria to ensure your vacation is perfect.
 To find the right accessible mobile home in Charente-Maritime, a few practical tips can make all the difference.

-• The Tourisme Handicap label: it’s a reliable certification that guarantees the conformity of places for four types of disabilities.
+- The Tourisme & Handicap label: it’s a reliable certification that guarantees the conformity of places for four types of disabilities.
 This label is a guarantee of quality and peace of mind for you.

-campsites by the sea in Charente-Maritime
+about seaside campsites in Charente-Maritime